Pre-K Classes

 1. Free Play: Just like in our 2-year-old and 3-year-old classes, Free Play is how the day begins in our Pre-K rooms.
 Several activity centers are available, including an ever-changing craft that can mix a child’s creativity with glue, recycled materials, paint, and whatever our wonderful teachers have up their sleeves.
 Each craft gives the student an opportunity to work on writing, as they are responsible for labeling their work with their names.
 Other areas include large blocks, role playing, sensory tables, a reading nook, and, of course, homemade playdough.

-3. Snack Time: “Please pass the grapes!”
-In our Pre-K program, we encourage family-style snacks and beverages.
-Children polish up on their polite manners, pouring their own water from the pitcher, clearing their plates, and having delightful, joke-filled conversations over the snack tables.
+3. Snack Time: In our Pre-K program, we encourage independent self help skills as children mange their snack items brought from home.
+Children polish up on their polite manners, pouring their own water from the pitcher, clearing their place mats, and having delightful, joke-filled conversations over the snack tables.

-5. Playground Time: Nothing but fun here!
+4. Playground Time: Nothing but fun here!
 Our Annandale Coop playground has swings, tricycles, slides, monkeybars, and a huge sandbox.
+The woodsy area provides many opportunities to be immersed in nature.
 We also have a big, climbworthy firetruck and a play-worthy boat, all set to drive away and set sail with Pre-K imaginations.

 Physical Development